A geometric characterisation of sensitivity analysis in monomial models: Monomial discrete parametric models

 Henceforth we work with regular multilinear MMs.
 The authors have not been able to find a multilinear MM model which is not regular nor to prove that any multilinear square-free MM is regular.
-There are commonly used models, often ones where probabilities are recursively defined, that have a MM representation but whose atomic probabilities are not multilinear~\citep{Brandherm2004,Gorgen2015}.
 BNs, staged trees that admit a multilinear monomial representation as well as decomposable Markov networks and context specific BNs are regular.
-Conversely, the model in Example \ref{ex:first}, which is not a MM, does not respect the property of regularity since $\textnormal{P}(4)=\theta_2\theta_3$ whilst these parameters belong to $\Delta_2$.